garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/The 4 P's of Software Development.md

 2. **Product (what?)** - The artifacts produced
 	- Software you are creating
-	- Artifacts that are created during the li
+	- Artifacts that are created during the life of the project, such as, ==models, source code, executables & documentation==

-3. Process - The manner it's done
+3. **Process (how?)** - The manner it's done
 	- What type of software did you use in your Software Development process
+	- A software engineering process is a

 4. Project
 	- Overall management